dharmab/skyeye/docs/QUICKSTART-VULTR.md

 # Quickstart on Vultr

-This guide is a step-by-step on how to run SkyEye on [Vultr](https://www.vultr.com/).
+This guide is a step-by-step on how to run SkyEye on [Vultr](https://www.vultr.com/) using local speech recogntion.

 It is assumed that you have set up an account, SSH keys and a billing method.

+## Getting Help

+See [the admin guide](ADMIN.md#getting-help) for how to get help if you have a problem.

 ## Create a SkyEye Server